ckeditor/ckeditor4-docs/guides/dev/features/sourcearea/README.md

 	config.sourceAreaTabSize = 8;

 Please note this is an experimental CSS property which may not be supported in all web browsers.

+## Source Code Editing Demo

+See the [working "Source Code Editing" sample](http://sdk.ckeditor.com/samples/sourcearea.html) that showcases both source editing plugins combined with classic and inline editor instances.